alexandreprl/amak-exercise-color-cubes-game/README.md

 ### Exercise

-The exercise is to implement the robots' behavior to group packages of the same color in the same area.
+The exercise is to implement the robots' behavior to group cubes of the same color in the same area.

-Areas do not have a specific color, they can receive packages of any color.
+Areas do not have a specific color, they can receive cubes of any color.

-Robots can carry up to 4 packages at the same time.
+Robots can carry up to 4 cubes at the same time.

-Robots do not have a specific color, they can pick up packages of any color.
+Robots do not have a specific color, they can pick up cubes of any color.

-The solution must work for A areas and C colors, with A >= C and any number of robots greater than 0.
+The solution must work for any number of areas (greater than or equal to number of colors), colors, robots (>0) and cubes.
 The solution must support the addition/removal of robots, packages, colors, and areas at runtime.

 ### Initial state

-- The warehouse is divided into A areas
-- There are C colors
-- There are R robots
-- Each area has a random number of packages of random colors
+- Each area has a random number of cubes of random colors
+- Robots are placed randomly in an area of the warehouse

+### Expected result

+- All cubes of the same color are grouped in the same area
+- An area only contains cubes of the same color
+- Robots are not carrying any cube

 <p align="right">(<a href="#readme-top">back to top</a>)</p>